Building Refugee and Immigrant Degrees for Graduate Education (BRIDGE)

 Download, print, and complete the application.
 Contact Lee Staples at 617-353-7917 or Mojdeh Rohani at 617-358-5463 to request an application be mailed to you.
 Applications will also be available at the September 10 information session from 5:30-7:30PM in the Conant Lounge.

 Applicants should contact Lee Staples or Mojdeh Rohani for more information on completing the application process via mail.

 Since the early 1990s, SSW has addressed the need for the recruitment and preparation of more newcomer social workers through its Refugee & Immigrant Training Program (RITP).
-This initiative has enabled SSW to establish a solid track record recruiting members of newcomer groups to enter the social work field, with more than thirty individuals having graduated from the School to date.
+This initiative has enabled SSW to establish a solid track record recruiting members of newcomer groups to enter the social work field, with more than forty individuals having graduated from the School to date.
 During this time, SSW has developed strong linkages with refugee and immigrant communities across the state, while also gaining direct experience with newcomers in the areas of recruitment, assistance with the application process, preparation for graduate-level studies, the provision of academic, social, and financial supports during the educational program, and post-graduation career planning.

 The BRIDGE program is structured in four phases:

-A preparation course will be offered to ease the transition into graduate social work education for those individuals who have been accepted into the SSW MSW program.
+Preparation support will be offered to ease the transition into graduate social work education for those individuals who have been accepted into the SSW MSW program.
 There will be additional activities such as social events and mini workshops on topics including—but not limited to—speed reading and writing graduate-level papers.

 Education Program [Master of Social Work (MSW)]